 General equipment upkeep

-Collection of high quality research data through analysis of issues associated with the conduct of questionnaires, utilization of devices, and assessment of the degree of participant burden through frequent, formal and informal communication with investigators
+Collection of high quality research data through analysis of issues associated with the conduct of questionnaires, utilization of devices, and assessment of the degree of participant burden through frequent, formal and informal communication with the Director of Research Implementation and Principal Investigator

-Requires a bachelor's degree or equivalent in education, training and experience, plus two years of related experience.
+Requires a bachelor's degree or equivalent in education, training and/or experience, plus a minimum of two years of related experience.

-Experience with research data entry and/or SPSS preferred
+Experience with research data entry, Excel or SPSS preferred.

 Experience with the public in a service-related or occupational role preferred.